charmplusplus/charm4py/docs/tutorial.rst

     def main(args):
         # create Group of Hello objects (one object exists and runs on each core)
         hellos = Group(Hello)
-        # call method 'SayHello' of all group members, wait for method to be invoked on all
+        # call method 'SayHi' of all group members, wait for method to be invoked on all
         hellos.SayHi(ret=True).get()
         charm.exit()